David Katoatau: Personal life and activism

 Katoatau is a climate activist, and has called for international action to prevent Kiribati from "disappearing" due to rising sea levels.
-In 2015, Katoatau's family home in Buota was destroyed by rising tides; at the 2014 Commonwealth Games, Katoatau and his then-coach Paul Coffa had wrote an open letter raising attention to the issue of homes being lost to rising sea levels in Kiribati.
+In 2015, Katoatau's family home in Buota was destroyed by rising tides; at 2014 Commonwealth Games, Katoatau and his then-coach Paul Coffa had written an open letter raising attention to the issue of homes being lost to rising sea levels in Kiribati.
 Katoatau believes that Kiribati lacks the resources to fight climate change and needs the support of the international community.

 Katoatau has cited Marcus Stephen, the first Nauruan to win gold at the Commonwealth Games, as among his inspirations.
 His younger brother, Ruben Katoatau, is also a weightlifter.